July 24, 2020 Review Update:

 Anyway, automation and accessibility only mix to a limited extent.

-I spoke to Jill Micheli, a senior account executive at AudioEye, today and we went over a demo, what the company offers, and about accessibility in general.
-I came away very encouraged with the direction AudioEye is headed.
-In this post, I’ll informally question and answer some of the highlights of our phone call.
+When I originally wrote this review, I spoke to Jill Micheli, a senior account executive at AudioEye, today and we went over a demo, what the company offers, and about accessibility in general.
+Below are some of the highlights of the call.

 Is it completely automated?